Flotomate/product_docs/source/asset-management/asset-management-intro.rst

 utilization, and disposal of software applications within an organization.

-{Product} Asset Management provides tools for organizations to perform SAM effectively and efficiently.
+Flotomate Asset Management provides tools for organizations to perform SAM effectively and efficiently.
 Two of the prominent features for SAM
 are:

 Licence & Compliance Management
 -------------------------------

-{Product} Asset Management allows you to add and manage multiple Software Licenses.
+Flotomate Asset Management allows you to add and manage multiple Software Licenses.
 You can view all your Licenses at one place and even get notifications when they are about to expire.